dfporter/peakCaller/README.rst

-YACPC: Yet another CLIP-seq peak caller
+Yet another CLIP-seq peak caller
 =========

-This peak caller was specifically written to handle low quality datasets.
+Calls peaks in CLIP-seq data and estimates significance.

 Works on .bam files as input.